ITfoxtec/FoxIDs/docs/token-exchange.md

 The first access token is issued with a scope/audience for the OpenID Connect client and the client is thereby allowed to exchange the access tokens to an access token' valid for the second resource.
 The OpenID Connect client is configured with a secret as client credentials used both in the OpenID Connect communication and token exchange.

-During the token exchange sequence the claims transformations and limitations is executed on the OpenID Connect down-party.
+During the token exchange sequence the claims transformations and limitations is executed on the OpenID Connect application registration.

 The OpenID Connect client does a token exchange call to FoxIDs authenticating the client and passing the access token while asking (with a scope) for an access token' to the second resource.
 If success, the resource client gets back an access token' and can now call the second resource with the access token'.